efischer19/reactifex/README.md

 ## Comment pushing

 This mode is why I wrote this library in the first place.
 By default, Transifex's `KEYVALUEJSON` file format does not allow for comments to be included with strings for translation.
-These can be incredibly illuminating for translators though, so I've set up reactifex to make it possible to perform a series of PUT requests against the Transifex API to update the comments for strings that are already present in a Transifex project.
+These can be incredibly illuminating for translators though, so I've set up reactifex to rectify that situation.
+Note that tests for this mode aren't included, as it relies on Transifex's API being up and responsive.

 Usage is a little complicated, I'm sorry about that; you're going to be running this server-side as a series of bash commands.
 Do note that I assume `$SECRET_USER` and `$SECRET_PWD` env vars exist for basic auth purposes.
 See [Transifex's API Introduction](https://docs.transifex.com/api/introduction) for more details on authentication.
 Here's an example, written as it would be in a Makefile: